hughlaw/themilldunfanaghy/src/pages/index.md

           roomImageAlt: The bed in the Corgannive room
       roomName: Corgannive
   title: Our rooms
-  intro3: >-
-    Our dogs are very much part of our life here and so your dog is more than welcome at The Mill.
-As we have only two doggy friendly rooms please email to book.
-With notice we will provide walking information, dog water/food bowls,  drying towel, lead and poo bags.
-We have a large safe garden for the early morning exercise.
-We ask you to keep your dog on the lead inside the house and only in the conservatory downstairs.
-  intro3subtitle: Doggy Guidelines
-  intro2subtitle: ''
 foodAndDrink:
   dividerText1: >-
     For a more hearty start to the day, a vast range that includes a Full Irish